girl4tech/zippity-check-in-PWA/README.md

 # Zippity Customer Check-in

-A progressive web app that works online, offline, in a browser and as a mobile app.
+A progressive web app that works in a browser and as a mobile app.
 The app handles the check in process for Zippity customers in need of car care service.

 ## What's inside?